symfony/symfony-docs/cookbook/console/logging.rst

         }
     }

-In the code above, when a command throws an exception, the listener will receive an event.
+In the code above, when any command throws an exception, the listener will receive an event.
 You can simply log it by passing the logger service via the service configuration.
+Your method receives a :class:`Symfony\\Component\\Console\\Event\\ConsoleExceptionEvent`` object, which has methods to get information about the event and the exception.

 Logging non-0 exit statuses
 ---------------------------